Lamo-TF2/TF2CompetitiveHack/README.md

 2. Getting very dumb kills with it.
 The Most obvious combo is the ESP and Triggerbot.
-PLEASE do not look through a wall and "randomly" place your crosshair next to a wall and respond in under a millisecond.
+PLEASE do not look through a wall and "randomly" place your crosshair next to a wall and respond in under a millisecond. its dum.

+Auto Backstab can be turned on but is very easy to spot.

+Auto Airblast is something that you should have a key for.
+If you are spreading at
+1. a soldier
+2. a demo
+3. a soldier and demo
+Turn the key on, and any sudden airblasts can be met with prediction.
+DO NOT turn it on when you are spreading at
+1. a group of people including both hitscan and not histcan
+2. someone who has hitscan only.
+It is really obvious when you reflect a projectile that was on the side of you randomly.
+Smooth out the aim, but it doesn't really matter.

+# Clean Screenshots
+All competitive TF2 leagues require a screnshot at the end of each map.
+Do yourself a favor and don't have a picture showing off your dank hacks.

+# DIY (essential for streaming)
+Download the source and search for all instances of LaMAyObox.
+Delete everything that popus up in the screen and console when injecting.
+If you are streaming, don't turn on ESP, and set up your settings befor turning on the stream.
+Worse than getting banned is getting exposed on twitch.

+# Final note for any League admins.
+Once the code comes out, feel free to contact me.
+If enough leagues contact me to stop the development of this cheat, I'll stop it.
+However, I am also currently working on a document to help detect other cheaters.
+If you would like a copy of that, I'll be glad to send it to you (once I am done).

+# Enjoy and compile this yourself